Updated: July 31, 2025

 cost-of-living-in-portugal-vs-usa As American expats seek a better quality of live outside the USA, a big draw to Portugal is the significantly lower cost of living.

-The cost of living in Portugal vs the USA is over 34 percent cheaper, allowing American nationals access to a higher quality of life than they would be able to afford back home.
+The cost of living in Portugal vs the USA is around 30 percent cheaper, allowing American nationals access to a higher quality of life than they would be able to afford back home.

 Everything from housing, groceries, and dining out to healthcare and education tends to cost less, especially if you’re coming from a major US city.

-Here are some cost comparisons to put the differences into perspective, according to the latest price averages on Numbeo:
+Here are some cost comparisons to put the differences into perspective when it comes to Portugal cost of living vs US, according to the latest price averages on Numbeo:

 • Housing prices are 38-45 percent cheaper in Portugal compared to the USA.